 Magic and the night

 Magic is inherently connected with the night.
-Because it’s dark and this darkness reveals things in a whole different aspects.
-Things change, the predators come out to hunt for a prey.
+Because it’s dark and this darkness reveals things in whole different aspects.
+Things change, the predators come out to hunt for prey.
 We have long associated night with mysteries and danger.
-I think these feelings and perceptions are remnants from the ancient times, when people had to get stones and all sorts of cover to hide in their caves and to always have an active fireplace to keep the beasts out.
+I think these feelings and perceptions are remnants from the ancient times when people had to get stones and all sorts of cover to hide in their caves and to always have an active fireplace to keep the beasts out.

 People with magical powers